FioChuck/bq-workspace/README.md

 The diagram below outlines the tables and SPROCs used in this project.
 The `transactions` table contains simulated transaction data created by the `create_transactions()` SPROC.

-Each time the SPROC is called a new row is inserted into the `transactions` table _(similar to the row shown below)_.
+Each time the SPROC is called, a new row is inserted into the `transactions` table _(similar to the row shown below)_.
 The `transaction_id` column contains a generated GUID.

 ```json
 {